 - 9.1.
-That Special Council be RECOMMENDED: - 9.1.1.
-To utilise the Vehicle and Plant Earmarked Reserve and the one-off implementation budget, to purchase end of life fleet replacements and the fleet required for the roll out of the remaining properties onto the Devon Aligned Service (DAS) in October 2023 which is anticipated to cost £2.16 million. - 9.1.2.
-To use internal borrowing of up to £0.5 million to fund the improvements to the Torr Depot, with the associated revenue costs of £35,000 per annum for 25 years (the life of the asset) being financed by efficiencies and savings delivered by the service. - 9.1.3.
-To allocate £180,000 from the Revenue Grants Earmarked Reserve to fund additional project management capacity.
+Notes the successful transfer of the service, the improvement in service performance and the key operational risks that the service is operating under. - 9.2.
+That the Executive RECOMMENDS TO COUNCIL To: - 9.2.1.
+To utilise the Vehicle and Plant Earmarked Reserve and the one-off implementation budget, to purchase end of life fleet replacements and the fleet required for the roll out of the remaining properties onto the Devon Aligned Service (DAS) in October 2023 which is anticipated to cost £2.16million. - 9.2.2.
+To use internal borrowing of up to £0.5million to fund the improvements to the Torr Depot, with the associated revenue costs of £35,000 per annum for 25 years (the life of the asset) being financed by efficiencies and savings delivered by the service.

-9.1.4.
+- 9.2.3.
+To allocate £180,000 from the Revenue Grants Earmarked Reserve to fund additional project management capacity. - 9.2.4.
 That the setting of fees and charges for the waste and recycling service is delegated to the Director for Customer Service and Delivery, in consultation with the Leader of the Council, the lead Executive Member for waste and recycling and the Section 151 Officer.